jefferislab/NBLAST_figures/README.md

 1. Install R from http://www.r-project.org/ (you need at least R 3.0.2, latest R recommended).
 2. Install RStudio from http://www.rstudio.com.
+3. Optionally on MacOS X install XQuartz to use X11 for 3D visualisation (this used to be packaged with MacOS X but is now available only from http://xquartz.macosforge.org/)
-3. Optionally install CMTK from http://www.nitrc.org/projects/cmtk
+4. Optionally install CMTK from http://www.nitrc.org/projects/cmtk (to transform some neurons)

 ## Setting Up